The Reputation Mismanagement Industry

 A perfect example of this professional seductive allure is Christopher Wylie, the data scientist and subsequent whistleblower on Cambridge Analytica.
 He detailed his experience in his book, Mindf*ck: Cambridge Analytica and the Plot to Break America.
-I recommend it highly.
+I highly recommend it.

 The second example came later in my career when the agency I was with was in position to win a large contract that would’ve been a financial game-changer for the firm.
 But the work would’ve had the effect of helping Donald Trump win a crucial swing state.

 I didn’t raise any objections but just hoped that the opportunity would fall through, and it did.
 But I was prepared to resign had we won the work and I was asked to be part of the client team, which I surely would have.

 I would’ve been fine.
 I could’ve found another job or gone back to freelancing.